 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 is based on the principle that revenue is recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers, including significant judgments and changes in judgments.
 ASU 2014-09 permits the use of either full retrospective or modified retrospective methods of adoption.
 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date by one year to December 15, 2017, for interim and annual reporting periods beginning after that date.
 In March, April, May and December 2016, the FASB issued ASU 2016-08, ASU 2016-10, ASU 2016-12 and ASU 2016-20, respectively, which provide supplemental guidance and clarification to ASU 2014-09.
-Early adoption is permitted, but we do not plan to adopt this standard early.
-We are currently evaluating the impact that this guidance will have on our financial statements and disclosure and have not yet selected a transition method.
+In September 2017, the FASB issued ASU 2017-13, which provides supplemental guidance and clarification to ASU 2014-09.
+The new standard will result in a change to the timing of revenue recognition, whereby revenue will be recognized "over time" as services are performed rather than at a "point in time", generally upon shipment.
+We are continuing to evaluate the impact that this new standard will have on our financial statements and disclosure, and expect to use the full retrospective transition method.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 ASU 2016-02 requires a dual approach for lessee accounting under which a lessee would account for leases as finance leases or operating leases.
 Both finance leases and operating leases will result in the lessee recognizing a right-of-use asset and a corresponding lease liability.
 For finance leases the lessee would recognize interest expense and amortization of the right-of-use asset, and for operating leases the lessee would recognize a straight-line lease expense.
 ASU 2016-02 is effective for reporting periods beginning after December 15, 2018 using a modified retrospective approach.
 Early adoption is permitted.
+In September 2017, the FASB issued ASU 2017-13, which provides supplemental guidance and clarification to ASU 2016-02.
 We are currently evaluating the impact that this guidance may have on our financial statements and disclosure.